K3rnel-Dev/NukeCryptor/README.md

 1. **Self-Injection (Standard PE-Load)**: Injects the payload into the stub own process.
 2. **Native Process Injection**: Randomly selects a native system process for injection.
-3. **.NET Process Injection**: Injecting into other random .NET processes
+3. **.NET Process Injection**: Injecting into other random .NET process.

 # 🔒 Cryptographic Layers
 Cryptor uses a layered approach to protection:
 - **AES-256 Decryption**: The primary loader module decrypts the payload using AES-256, ensuring a decryption process in memory for the main executable.
 - **XOR Encryption**: The packer includes an additional layer of XOR-based encryption, which, if enabled by the user, performs decryption in primary module, adding a third layer of security.

+# 📒 How to Use
+> The first select your file that you want to protect, then select the necessary options (I recommend the combination Obfuscation + Protect + Packer with Standart-PE-Load) then to compile the final file, click on the last button on the left side of the program bar and the compilation process will begin.
+>
 # 🖥️ Showcase & Detection
 >![Graph](showcase.png)
 >![Graph](result.png)